arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/23-outage-part3.md

 <details>
 <summary>Hints</summary>
-To quickly create the monitor, you can go to the [New Monitor](https://app.datadoghq.com/monitors#/create), and choose "Import Monitor from JSON".</br></br>Then, copy the content of the monitor from [link to assets] and paste it in Datadog.
+To quickly create the monitor, you can go to the [New Monitor](https://app.datadoghq.com/monitors#/create), and choose "Import Monitor from JSON".</br></br>Then, copy the content of the monitor from [TBD!! link to assets](./) and paste it in Datadog.
 </details>

 Since your company and SRE team established clear Service Level Objectives (SLOs).
 Let's make sure that we can track and achieve the defined target around application latency --